Sara-Majdi/Clinic-Queue-System/README.md

 # Clinic-Queue-System

-CLINIC QUEUEING SYSTEM This is a Clinic Queueing System which is designed and build to stimulate a real life clinic's queuing system.
+This is a Clinic Queueing System which is designed and build to stimulate a real life clinic's queuing system.
 The language used for this system is in C++.
 In this system, features such as adding a patient to the queue, view current patient, get next patient, and view the summary report are implemented.
 </br>
 p/s : Refer to the report provided for more details. ✨
 </br>